Picking up from Tuesday –

-I didn’t think I was going to be able to go at all that 4th time, but I pushed myself to do it anyway.
-I’ve been trying lately, in life, to push myself a little father than I think I can go, in most things that I do.
-Even if it doesn’t work out great, I have that satisfaction of giving that extra little umph.
+But I pushed myself to do it anyway.
+I’ve been trying lately to push myself a little father than I think I can go, in most things that I do.
+(Even if it doesn’t work out great, I have that satisfaction of giving that extra little umph.)

 There was an “I Can’t” bucket that you were supposed to put a dollar in every time you said “I can’t.”
 Thank goodness it wasn’t enforced, or I’d be poor now.
 From the moment I jumped off of the platform that 4th time to the moment I landed in the net – “I can’t, I can’t, I can’t!”